Law School and University Resources

 While the Office of Graduate Legal Studies provides academic and personal support to LL.M. and J.S.D. students, the Office of Student Services provides many services that are also useful to students in the Graduate Legal Studies program.
 Staffed by a team of student-focused professionals, the Office of Student Services is available to support students by offering academic and other counseling, working with student organizations and journals, planning programs and events, assisting students with housing, coordinating health and wellness programs, mentoring, and serving as a resource and sounding board for students as they navigate their way through Law School.

-Learn about Columbia’s dining plans, options, locations, and hours.
+Learn about Columbia’s dining plans, options, locations, and hours, as well as Columbia’s food pantry.

 Dodge Fitness Center